michael-hartmann/caps/docs/manual/manual.rst

 taz.gz-archive of the latest release.

 The CaPS library and the programs are written in C and C++ using LAPACK and MPI.
-In order to compile the source files, you need a C and C++ compiler, the development files for LAPACK and MPI, and the build tools make and cmake.
+In order to compile the source code, you need a C and C++ compiler, the development files for LAPACK and MPI, and the build tools make and cmake.
 You can install all dependencies with: